PDF and CDF: Roll 2 dice

 Denote outcomes with ordered pairs of numbers , where is the number showing on the red die and is the number on the green one.

-Require that are integers satisfying .
+Therefore are integers satisfying .

-(2) Create chart of outcomes.
+(2) Create chart of outcomes:

 We have and .